mharkess/EcoSwitch/README.md

 The next steps for the circuit are:
   - Add a LCD screen to display the temperature reading of the sensor
-  -
-If the motor is not running propeely, it could be a connection issue with the battery wires.

 <p align="justify">